Title: They Fell

 The group had to keep moving.
 There was no point waiting and loosing the Alliance after Catlin's sacrifice.
 They were silent.
 When the scouts found them Conor hung back, letting Arabel talk to them.
 Allowing them to lead the bedraggled group toward the Kinkaid village.

 Daraien walked down the beach, watching the waves.
 His long, silver hair pulled into a tight braid.
-He was strong for his age, never truly loosing the power he possesed as Kinkaid's champion.
-He had long since forsaken the settlement though, prefering to live isolated.
+He was strong for his age, never truly loosing the power he possessed as Kinkaid's champion.
+He had long since forsaken the settlement though, preferring to live isolated.
 After his wife died he had never liked people.
-They grated on the nerves she had left unprotected in her abscence.
+They grated on the nerves she had left unprotected in her absence.

 His steel blue eyes focused on what appeared to be a wheel, floating just beyond the waves.
 What was a wheel doing out there?
 His eyes turned to the cliff that protected this small cove.
 There was nothing there.
 Except...it looked like a white fabric was draped over one of the rocks, and more driftwood floating.
 And...hair!

 He splashed in up to his knees, eyes searching.
 There!
 Out by the fabric covered rock there was a large protruding boulder.
 Up over the peak was a cascade of blonde hair!
 He began to run, racing down the beach.
 He climbed up onto the closest rock, leaping from one to another until he was out almost to the canvassed boulder.
 He used to do this as part of his training.
 To promote balance and agility he would go out to the farthest rock, then race the current back in.
 Fighting his father over the rocks, first one wet looses.
 He had only won twice.